SanVidurath/weather-app/README.md

 # Weather App

 ## Overview
-This is a weather app that provides real-time weather of any location
+This is a weather app that provides real-time weather of any location in the world.

 ## Technologies Used
 * React